 The local authority gets the go ahead to progress the development of a new garden town called Otterpool Park.
 The first of a series of community engagement events is held.

-The Council agree to work collaboratively with Cozumel Estates (owners of Folkestone Racecourse) to assemble the site for the garden town.
+The Council agree to work collaboratively with Cozumel Estates garden town.